 Depending on your situation, you’ll need to apply for the long stay visa that best fits your needs and you must meet the requirements for that visa which always involves rounding up a mountain of paperwork.
-Here are six categories under which most people will need to choose from.
+Here are six categories from which most people will need to choose.

 1- Long stay “visiter” visa

-Individuals who want to spend a sabbatical year or gap year abroad in France or something similar can apply for the visiter visa and live in France for up to 12 months.
+Individuals who want to spend a sabbatical year or gap year abroad in France or something similar can apply for the visitor visa and live in France for up to 12 months.